Table of Contents

 Tip

-If needed, you can use any method allowed by Unity to import the EasyAR Sense Unity Plugin and place the HMD extension template.
+If needed, you can import EasyAR Sense Unity Plugin and place the head-mounted display extension template using any method allowed by Unity.

-If you choose not to use the template, you can also refer to Unity's guide for creating custom packages to create a new package.
+If you choose not to use the template, you can refer to Unity's guide on creating custom packages to create a new package.

-If the device SDK is not organized using Unity's package system, you need to extract the HMD extension template into the Assets folder of Unity, then delete the package.json and any files with the .asmdef suffix from the extracted files.
-Note that in this usage scenario, users who use both the device SDK and EasyAR will not be able to obtain proper version dependencies.
+If the device SDK is not organized using Unity packages, extract the head-mounted display extension template into your Unity project's Assets folder, then delete the package.json file and any files with the .asmdef suffix from the extracted files.
+Note that in this case, users combining the device SDK with EasyAR will not get proper version dependency management.

 Complete the runtime input extension

-Follow the Create image and device motion data input extension method, modify Runtime/HMDTemplateFrameSource.cs, and complete the input extension for the head-mounted display.
-This is the main development task of the extension package.
+Follow the method in Creating image and device motion data input extensions, modify Runtime/HMDTemplateFrameSource.cs, and complete the input extension suitable for the head-mounted display.
+This is the primary development task of the extension package.

 Complete the editor menu

 Modify the "HMD Template" string in the MenuItems class to represent the device name.
-If other custom editor features are needed, additional scripts can also be added.
+If other custom editor features are needed, you can add additional scripts.

-When developers right-click on AR Session (EasyAR) in the Hierarchy view, the following menu items will appear:
+When a developer selects AR Session (EasyAR) in the Hierarchy view and right-clicks, these menu items will appear:

-• EasyAR Sense > Extensions > Frame source : [Device Name]: Adds a frame source for this device to the current session.
+• EasyAR Sense > Extensions > Frame Source : [Device Name]: Adds a frame data source for this device to the current session.

-• EasyAR Sense > Extensions > Frame source : [Device Name (keep it only)]: Adds and retains only one frame source for this device in the current session.
+• EasyAR Sense > Extensions > Frame Source : [Device Name (keep it only)]: Adds and retains only one frame data source for this device in the current session.

 alt text

-The example is located in Samples/Combination_BasedOn_HMD.
-For simplicity, there is no code in the example template, and all AR functionality can be completed with scene content and configuration.
+The sample is located at Samples/Combination_BasedOn_HMD.
+For simplicity, the sample template contains no code; all AR functionality is achieved through scene content and configuration.

 1. Add content that supports device operation to the scene.